Code-Institute-Submissions/mdenoronha-milestone-project-4/README.md

 ---------------
 ### Existing Features ###
 *Creating a user*
-* Users are able to enter their name, and a username and password, to the regiuster form to create an account which is added to the database
+* Users are able to enter their name, and a username and password, to the register form to create an account which is added to the database
 * Other users are not able to register the same username, giving a unique account for users to make use of
 * Usernames are saved to a user's session, allowing them leave the site and return logged in (within limitations of session cookie)
 * Users are able to log out of their account by clicking the log out icon